cosmos/cosmos-sdk/docs/architecture/adr-050-sign-mode-textual.md

 In particular, the newline `"\n"` (ASCII: 10) character is forbidden.

-### 3. All strings have the `<key>: <value>` format
+### 3. Strings SHOULD have the `<key>: <value>` format

-All strings MUST match the following Regex: `TODO`.
+Given the Regex `/^(\* )?(>* )?(.*: )?(.*)$/`, all strings SHOULD match the Regex with capture groups 3 and 4 non-empty.
 This is helpful for UIs displaying SignDocTextual to users.

+- The initial `*` character is optional and denotes the Ledger Expert mode, see #5.
+- Strings can also include a number of `>` character to denote nesting.
+- In the case where the first Regex capture group is not empty, it represents an indicative key, whose associated value is given in the second capture group.
 This MAY be used in the Ledger app to perform custom on-screen formatting, for example to break long lines into multiple screens.

+This Regex is however not mandatory, to allow for some flexibility, for example to display an English sentence to denote end of sections.

 The `<value>` itself can contain the `": "` characters.

 ### 4. Values are encoded using Value Renderers

-Value Renderers describe how values of different types are rendered in the string array.
-The full specification of Value Renderers can be found in [Annex 1](./adr-048-sign-mode-textual-annex1.md).
+Value Renderers describe how Protobuf types are encoded to and decoded from a string array.
+The full specification of Value Renderers can be found in [Annex 1](./adr-050-sign-mode-textual-annex1.md).

 ### 5. Strings starting with `*` are only shown in Expert mode

-Ledger devices have the an Expert mode for advanced users.
+Ledger devices have the an Expert mode for advanced users, which needs to be manually activated.
 Strings starting with the `*` character will only be shown in Expert mode.

-### 6. The string array format

-Below is the general format of a TX with N msgs.
-Each new line corresponds to a new screen on the Ledger device. `//` denotes comments and are not shown on the Ledger device.
+### 6. Strings MAY contain `>` characters to denote nesting

+Protobuf objects can be arbitrarily complex, containing nested arrays and messages.
+In order to help the Ledger-signing users, we propose to use the `>` symbol in the beginning of strings to represent nested objects, where each additional `>` represents a new level of nesting.

 ### 7. Encoding of the Transaction Envelope

 We define "transaction envelope" as all data in a transaction that is not in the `TxBody`.
-Transaction envelope includes fee, signer infos and memo, but don't include `Msg`s.
+Transaction envelope includes fee, signer infos and memo, but don't include `Msg`s. `//` denotes comments and are not shown on the Ledger device.

 ```
 Chain ID: <string>
 Account number: <uint64>
 *Public Key: <base64_string>
 Sequence: <uint64>
 <TxBody>                                                    // See 8.
-Fee: <coins>
+Fee: <coins>                                                // See value renderers for coins encoding.
 *Fee payer: <string>                                        // Skipped if no fee_payer set
 *Fee granter: <string>                                      // Skipped if no fee_granter set
 Memo: <string>                                              // Skipped if no memo set
 *Gas Limit: <uint64>
 *Timeout Height:  <uint64>                                  // Skipped if no timeout_height set
 Tipper: <string>                                            // If there's a tip
 Tip: <string>
+*This transaction has <int> body extension:                 // Skipped if no body extension options
+*<repeated Any>
+*This transaction has <int> body non-critical extensions:   // Skipped if no body non-critical extension options
+*<repeated Any>                                             // See value renderers for Any and array encoding.
+*This transaction has <int> body auth info extensions:      // Skipped if no auth info extension options
+*<repeated Any>
 *This transaction has <int> other signers:                  // Skipped if there is only one signer
 *Signer (<int>/<int>):
 *Public Key: <base64_string>
-*Sign mode: <string>                        // "Direct", "Direct Aux", "Legacy Amino Json", Enum value renderer
 *Sequence: <uint64>
 *End of other signers
 ```

 ### 8. Encoding of the Transaction Body

-We call "transaction body" the `Tx.TxBody.Messages` field, which is an array of Anys.
+We call "transaction body" the `Tx.TxBody.Messages` field, which is an array of `Any`s.
+Since messages are widely used, they have a slightly different encoding than usual array of `Any`s (protobuf: `repeated repeated google.protobuf.Any`) described in Annex 1.

 ```
 This transaction has <int> messages: